-No child should go hungry in North Carolina and every child in every public school in North Carolina should have access to breakfast and lunch at school at no cost to their families.
+No child should go hungry.
+Every child in every public school in North Carolina should have access to breakfast and lunch at school at no cost to their families.

 School meals for all can help.